 A scheduled event also needs a time zone to operate in, just like when a user would run a Microflow you might encounter operations that require a time zone.
 The setting for Scheduled event time zone defines which time zone this is.
 Note that this is independent of when a scheduled event is scheduled to RUN, which can be planned at the server’s time or UTC.

-How are DateTimes in XML that have no timezone information treated?
+17 How are DateTimes in XML that Have No Time Zone Information Treated?

-If a DateTime is encountered in XML that is processed using an XML-To-Domain mapping and specifies no timezone, before Mendix 5.13 the DateTime would be interpreted as if it was in the server’s timezone.
-After Mendix 5.13 this DateTime is interpreted as if it was in UTC, making it more inline with all the other DateTime operations and less error prone.
-The location of the machine running the server won’t affect any operations anymore.
-This may however change behavior.
+If a DateTime is encountered in XML that is processed using an XML-To-Domain mapping and specifies no timezone, this DateTime is interpreted as if it is UTC.
+The location of the machine running the server won’t affect any operations.